ioulian/frontend-workflow/README.md

 ### Setting a subfolder

 Most of the time, when using a CMS, the frontend will not be at the root of your project, but in a subfolder.
 You can change the `subFolder` config key to something like this: `/themes/custom/fw2020/dist/` (this workflow should be inside `/themes/custom/fw2020/`).
 All the links should then point to correct path.

-### Disable Critical CSS

-Critical CSS plugin uses headless browser to render the index.html and get only the visible CSS from it.
-This will not work if using a CMS.
-You should disable it, making the build faster.

-**Note:** You can still use it if `index.html` is up to date with your backend and then manually copy the CSS, but this is manual work and prone to errors.

 ### Favicons